 Although it is not hard to enjoy penguin encounters, colonies do vary in size.
 Please let the Travel Experts at Goway know if there is a particular penguin you really want to meet and we will recommend appropriate locations in your itinerary.

 Magellanic penguins are only found around the Falkland Islands and South America, but they are extremely numerous within these regions.
 The Falklands has a population well in excess of 100,000 breeding pairs.

-The Magellanic penguin is around 70cm long, and has an average weight of about 4kg.
+The Magellanic penguin is around 70cm long and has an average weight of about 4kg.
 The head and upper parts are black apart from two broad white stripes beneath the throat; one running up behind the cheeks and above the eye to join the pinkish gape, the second running adjacent to the white underparts with which they merge above the legs.
-Females are slightly smaller than the males, but have similar plumage.
+Females are slightly smaller than males but have similar plumage.